RunOnYourOwn/TurfTrack/docs/status.md

 - React Query integration for all data fetching and caching
 - Weather data ingestion and deduplication (no duplicate fetches for same location)
 - Celery Beat and Worker setup for scheduled and manual weather updates
-- Logging for weather fetch logic and deduplication
+- Logging for weather data fetch logic and deduplication
 - Task status API endpoints exposed and ready for frontend integration
 - Robust weather data upsert with atomic operations
 - Fixed race conditions in weather data updates